Pentchaff/obsidian-ai-characters/README.md

 1. Download the plugin ZIP file from the [GitHub repository](link_to_repo).
 2. Unzip the file and place it in the Obsidian plugins folder.
-3. Activate the plugin in the Obsidian settings.
+3. Activate the plugin in the Obsidian settings
+4. Load an OpenAI API key in the settings (key will be stored in the settings on your local machine)

 ## Usage